 “Hi, Ella,” Stacey’s voice greets me.
 I’d be worried something happened to Megan if not for the fact that she and her wife are forever calling me on each other’s phones.

 “We’re supposed to get a Nor’easter on the twenty third, and want to get the hell out of Boston before it hits.
 Is it okay if we get there a day early?”

 They’re staying with me through Christmas, because with Anabel still in high school, Charlie home from college, and Jacob and his crew all crashing at my parents’, the house will be pretty packed.
-Megan is enough of an introvert that crowding in with everyone else is a non-starter, and staying at Jane’s is out, because they’ve never really progressed out of the antagonistic stage of their sisterhood.
+Megan is enough of an introvert that crowding in with everyone else is a non-starter.
+Staying at Jane’s is out, too, because they’ve never really progressed out of the antagonistic stage of their sisterhood.
 I’m the perfect option.
 Megan and I have always been pretty close, and because I’m so good at reading people, I can recognize when she needs to be left alone for a few hours.

 I put Stacey on speaker and pull up my phone’s calendar.
 “So, you’ll be here Friday?”

 “Yes,” she says.

 I look down at my unswept floor just in time to watch a tumbleweed of dog hair roll by my feet, then raise my focus back up to look around my house.
 I wouldn’t call it a disaster zone, but…